coder-nian/anpr/README.md

 # ANPR - Automatic Number Plate Recognition system
-#### Note - This project is a part of Minor Project Session 2023-24 of PPN College, Kanpur.
 ----
 The ANPR System is designed to autonomously capture, process, and interpret license plate information from images or video streams